aisleron/aisleron.docs/docs/documentation/manage-products.md

 On the *Add Product* page, enter a the following details:

 * **Product Name**: Enter a unique name for the new product.
 If the product name already exists, you will not be allowed to save the product.
-* **In Stock**: Check the box to add the product as *In Stock*, or uncheck to add it as *Needed*.
+* **In stock at home?**: Check the box to add the product to *Home Stock*, or uncheck to add it as *Needed*.
 This value will be pre-set based on the filter of the list the *Add* action was initiated from.

 Tap *Save* in the top right corner to save the product.
 Once saved, the product will be available in all lists in the application.